 2019-20 cap hit: $5.5 million (this AAV is split between Colorado and Toronto)

-Sportsnet’s Elliotte Friedman reported over the weekend that teams have started calling the Maple Leafs.
+Sportsnet’s Elliotte Friedman reported last month that teams had started calling the Maple Leafs.

-“He (Barrie) has not asked for a trade, however, I think there is an understanding that so far it hasn’t worked,” Friedman said.
+“He (Barrie) has not asked for a trade, however, I think there is an understanding that so far it hasn’t worked,” Friedman said at the time.

 9. Jake Muzzin, D, Toronto Maple Leafs